usabilla/usabilla-u4a-android-sdk/README.md

 ## Requirements

-- Minimum Android API 19 (Android 4.4)
+- Android API: Minimum 19 - Target 30
 - Use of AndroidX support libraries
-- The use of TLS1.2 protocol for network connections (automatically enabled for Android API >= 21)
+- Use of TLS1.2 protocol for network connections (automatically enabled for Android API >= 21)
 - Project targeting Java8 in the `build.gradle` `compileOptions`

 ### TLS1.2

-If your app supports API 19, in order to enable TLS1.2 you need to update your security provider as follows
+If your app supports Android API 19, in order to enable TLS1.2 on those devices you need to update your security provider as follows

 Include the following dependency in your `build.gradle` file